 Hamilton Road Quarter Overview 2022

 In July 2022, the Council will be submitting a bid for the Levelling Up Fund Round 2 incorporating an updated version of the regeneration scheme and local transport bus improvements.

 Have your say on the improved proposals

-Until 18 July 2022, local residents, visitors, businesses and stakeholders are able to feedback on the revised regeneration scheme.
-These proposals have been produced for the Council by KLH Architects.
+Until 18 July 2022, local residents, visitors, businesses and stakeholders were able to feedback on the revised regeneration scheme.
+These proposals had been produced for the Council by KLH Architects.

 Following the end of the consultation period, all feedback will be reviewed and considered for the next phase of design work and form part of the Levelling Up Fund Round 2 bid.

 Any information you provide will be handled in line with data protection law.
 Survey feedback (redacted of any personal information) may be published or used anonymised for purposes relevant to the regeneration scheme or linked funding bid applications.
 By submitting a response you agree to your feedback being used for such purposes.

 Further information about the processing of your data can be found on the Council's webpages

 Hamilton Road Quarter and Belle Vue Architect Overview 2020

 In September 2020 the Sudbury Vision Steering Group was presented with the high level concept works prepared by Hamson Barron Smith (HBS) architects.
 This incorporated the Hamilton Road area alongside early concept work for Belle Vue park entrance.